 The menu will be adjusted to your needs.
-If you are vegetarian, vegan, have food allergies or avoid certain foods – chefs will always offer alternative ingredients or dishes suitable to your eating habits.
+If you are vegetarian, vegan, have food allergies, or avoid certain foods – chefs will always offer alternative ingredients or dishes suitable for your eating habits.

 With whom I had the cooking classes in Bali?

 With chef Ketut (Ubud)